UPDATED: January 2024

-Companies' accounting and finance departments tend to be among the first ones to experience how automation can be beneficial in their day-to-day work.
-And while automation always affects the whole of the organization eventually, automating the area of accounting and finance might provide even larger scale business outcomes.
+Companies' accounting and finance departments tend to be among the first ones to experience how automation can benefit their day-to-day work.
+And while automation always affects the whole of the organization eventually, automating the area of accounting and finance might provide even larger-scale business outcomes.

 Accounting and finance deal with a lot of data and repeatable, rule-based, structured processes that make them the perfect soil for introducing Robotic Process Automation (RPA) to it.
 Apart from the technical help, RPA has an indirect effect on the workforce's overall well-being, as well, as the repetitive tasks in an employee's functions are usually the most tiring.

-Therefore RPA can be beneficial for accountants and financial experts also because they are known to take care of tasks that come with great responsibility and must be done with higher accuracy, as any of their errors can cause costly problems for the firm.
+Therefore RPA can also benefit accountants and financial experts because they are known to take care of tasks that come with great responsibility and must be done with higher accuracy, as any of their errors can cause costly problems for the firm.

 Automatable areas of accounting and finance